Production Tax Credit for Renewable Energy

 Short-term extensions of the PTC are insufficient for sustaining the long-term growth of renewable energy.
 The planning and permitting process for new wind facilities can take up to two years or longer to complete.
 As a result, many renewable energy developers that depend on the PTC to improve a facility's cost effectiveness may hesitate to start a new project due to the uncertainty that the credit will still be available to them when the project is completed.

 Last-minute PTC extensions don’t serve anyone well either.
 The pending uncertainty threatens access to financing and stalls plans for development, jeopardizing the tens of thousands of jobs in the industry.
 This uncertainty was clearly evident in 2013 when the PTC was extended two days after the 2012 expiration date and U.S. wind development hit its lowest level since 2004.
-However, a recent study by the American Wind Energy Association (AWEA) shows that at least 12,000 MW of wind capacity is currently under construction and 5,200 MW of capacity that signed power purchase agreements in 2013 could be eligible for the PTC under the new IRS guidelines.
+However, a recent study by the American Wind Energy Association (AWEA) shows that more than 12,700 MW of wind capacity was under construction in 22 states at the beginning of 2015, and more than 3,300 MW of capacity has signed power purchase agreements since the beginning of 2014 that could be eligible for the PTC under the IRS under-construction guidelines.

-A long-term extension of the PTC is needed to bring more stability to the wind industry, and help level the playing field with fossil fuels and nuclear power — industries that have received far greater taxpayer support for decades.
+Strong long-term policy support is essential to ensure the continued growth of the renewable energy industry in the United States.
+A long-term extension of the PTC would bring more stability to the industry, and help level the playing field with fossil fuels and nuclear power — industries that have received far greater taxpayer support for decades.

 But most importantly, the PTC works.
 With it in place, wind power has dramatically increased, reducing our reliance on fossil fuels, driving innovation and economic development, lowering costs, and providing important environmental benefits — including carbon reductions.